 Publish on Demand® for an Easier Way to Publish Books

 The first thing you'll need is a plan for printing and book distribution.
 Publishers who utilize offset book publishing usually print several hundred copies at once, cross their fingers, and hope for the best.
 Meanwhile, unsold copies gather in your garage, taking up storage space.

 Print-on-demand technology stores all title information in an online database.
-When it comes time to print the book, all you have to do is order the amount of copies you need and print and ship that amount only.
+When it comes time to print the book, all you have to do is order the number of copies you need and print and ship that number only.
 With publish on demand®, you don't need to worry about storing books anywhere, and you also get to save money by only printing copies that sell.

 The print-on-demand business model is a model that works for independent authors when it comes to saving money and interpreting demand.

 Make Sure You Have Lots of Color, Trim, and Cover Options

 Choose a platform that has a lot of options for printing and binding.
 Depending on the type of book you'll be publishing, you may want color and finishing options.
-If you're publishing several different kinds of books (children's books, fiction, textbooks, etc.) by various different authors, a platform with a variety of trim sizes will be essential to your success.
+If you're publishing several different kinds of books (children's books, fiction, textbooks, etc.) by various authors, a platform with a variety of trim sizes will be essential to your success.

 Choose a Business Name/Publishing Imprint

-Your publishing imprint might not carry the kind of power and weight associated with Penguin Random House or HarperCollins, but it does say something about the author brand you're building.
+Your publishing imprint might not carry the power and weight associated with Penguin Random House or HarperCollins, but it does say something about the author brand you're building.
 Whether or not you plan to register your imprint as an actual business has little effect on what you should (or shouldn't) name it.